Have you ever wanted to live in a cabin in the woods?

 Cabin Spacey Cabins

-The Cabin One isn’t Cabin Spacey’s only offering but we confess it’s the one that captured our hearts.
+The Cabin One isn’t Cabin Spacey’s only offering but we confess it’s the prefab cabin that captured our hearts.

 The fittings and fixtures are first class too and the Spruce kitchen, in particular, will make the chef in your life very happy, indeed.